Why Wear a Sports Bra?

 The cup size may be too large.
 Try a smaller cup size.

-Try a bra with a smaller back size but a larger cup size.
+Try a bra with a larger cup size.

 This may mean that the band is too big.
 Majority of the support from a sports bra comes from the band, so if it’s not fitting right, this will then go onto the straps.
 This is what causes the straps to dig into your shoulders.
 Solve this by trying a smaller band size.